- Admission Ticket

 3. Personal Belongings and Security

 Candidates are not allowed to bring any type of communication devices into the test center.
-If an exam candidate is observed with any communication device (i.e. cellular phone, PDA, BlackBerry) during the exam administration, their exam will be voided and they will be asked to immediately leave the test site.
+If an exam candidate is observed with any communication device (i.e. cell phones, tablets, smart watches, mobile devices, etc.) during the exam administration, their exam will be voided and they will be asked to immediately leave the test site.
 ISACA will not assume responsibility for stolen, lost or damaged personal property of candidates.

 The following guidelines have been established for the security of the exam, as well as the safety of your personal belongings.
 These guidelines will be enforced at each testing center.